 What was the main goal of your fitting session at the team camp this year?

 I was having problems in my time trial position and I wanted to try and work out how to improve that without compromising my aerodynamics.
 I have had problems in the past with numbness in my left leg.
 We worked out that by putting a spacer in between my pedals and crank it alleviated the pain.

 At the beginning of the winter training season you were having issues with your time trial position.
 Could you elaborate on that?

 When in the time trial position I would start to have numbness in my left leg and a tightness and pain in my hip.

 People do not usually associate the time trial with being comfortable on your bike, however what you were experiencing was far more than merely being uncomfortable.
 How was it affecting your cycling performance?

-The changes that Scott made to your stance with at your pedals are only a few millimeters.
+The changes that Scott made to your stance with at your pedals are only a few millimetres.
 Were you surprised that such a small change could make a big difference?

 It’s incredible that a small change can change your feeling on the bike so dramatically—and so instantaneously.
-It really shows that your proper set up comes down to millimeters.
+It really shows that your proper set up comes down to millimetres.

 Fit specialists perform a physical assessment and an interview with each rider before making changes to their position on the bike.
 Do you recall what elements of your physical assessment gave your fit technician the clues to solve your hip issues?